mys-lang/mys/docs/user-guide/the-mys-command.rst

 .. code-block:: text

-   mys new      Create a new package. mys build    Build the appliaction. mys run      Build and run the application. mys test     Build and run tests. mys clean    Remove build output. mys publish  Publish a release. mys install  Install an application from local package or registry.
+   new      Create a new package. build    Build the appliaction. run      Build and run the application. test     Build and run tests clean    Remove build output. publish  Publish a release. delete   Delete a package from the registry. install  Install an application from local package or registry. doc      Build the documentation. style    Code styling.

 Build options
 ^^^^^^^^^^^^^